-In 2002, Section 171.046, Florida Statutes, stated that in order to expedite the annexation of developed or improved enclaves of 10 acres or less into the most appropriate incorporated jurisdiction, a municipality may annex an enclave by interlocal agreement with the county having jurisdiction of the enclave.
-The city took advantage of the statute and developed an Interlocal Agreement between the City of Venice and Sarasota County Regarding Annexation of Enclaves and County Property.
+In 2002, Section 171.046, Florida Statutes, states that in order to expedite the annexation of developed or improved enclaves of 10 acres or less into the most appropriate incorporated jurisdiction, a municipality may annex an enclave by interlocal agreement with the county having jurisdiction of the enclave.
+The city and county developed an Interlocal Agreement between the City of Venice and Sarasota County Regarding Annexation of Enclaves and County Property.
 The draft agreement originally included a list of 158 properties identified for involuntary annexation, including all three of the subject properties.